jxmot/vscode-notes/vscode-brkpt_bug.md

 8. Set 1 or more breakpoints.
 9. Run.
 10. Observe results, execution should stop on the first breakpoint.
+11. Repeat until all versions have been tested.

 ### Files